stonerlab/Stoner-PythonCode/README.rst

     *   Droppping support for matplotlib<2.0
     *   Support for Python 3.7 (and 3.8 from 0.9.6)
     *   Unit tests now > 80% coverage across the package.

-Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_

 Version 0.8 is the previous stable release.
 The main new features were: